HungoverSoftware/RecruitrSails/Recruitr/Planning.md

 Rating Tiers:
 - First tier is swiping
     - Allow members to swipe left or right through the rushers
+    - This will be used to generate a general like/dislike on each rushee

 - Second tier is rating
-    - Allow members to rate rushees with a star system
+    - Allow members to rate rushees with a star system for individual characteristics
+    - Characteristics could be: Socialness, Coolness, Style
+    - This will be used to analyze specific places where rushees succeed and fail
+    -
-- Third Tier is experiences
+- Third Tier is Bid/No Bid
-    - Allow members to give specific thoughts and actions about rushees
+    - Allow members to finalize thoughts and see where they rank each of the rushees
+    - Maybe you should only have access to this when every rushee has been ranked?

 Statistics Idea:
 - Have an average rating